 In 2011, Osama Rashid was selected to represent the Iraqi national team in a friendly match against Kuwait.
 The midfielder, a surprise call-up and one of the first so called ‘expat’ players to feature for Iraq, looked on as Iraq’s iconic captain Younis Mahmoud felt a pain in his hamstring.
 After receiving treatment, the physio indicates Younis will have to be replaced.
 The German coach, Wolfgang Sidka, has a word … Continue reading Feature: Osama Rashid Returns To Save Iraqi Football

 Over the past week, a plethora of young Iraqi talent have signed up with Persian Stars Ltd, a football agency run by none other than Behrooz Dezhbod.
 We had the pleasure of meeting Behrooz a few months ago, where he discussed his interest in working with Iraqi footballers.
-The football agent was the former representative of Iraqi superstar Nashat Akram as well as current international … Continue reading EXCLUSIVE: Iraqi Footballers Soon To Flood Europe?
+The football agent was the former representative of Iraqi superstar Nashat Akram as well as current international … Continue reading Feature: Iraqi Footballers Soon To Flood Europe?

 The Lion Heart PELÉ OF DIBBIS Iraq’s national side is known to its loyal supporters as the Lions of Mesopotamia – a term first coined during the team’s heroics at the 2004 Olympic Games.
 Their talismanic No.10, Younis Mahmoud, was one of those young lions in Athens, and twelve years on, the Iraqi captain is the only remaining Lion, standing amongst a fledgling pride of cubs, eyeing … Continue reading FEATURE: Younis Mahmoud – What next for Iraq’s beleaguered captain?